 Earlier days macOS used to display all the apps and interfaces with white background.
 Though it looks elegant, sometimes it will be annoying to see everything in white.
-This default display mode in Mac can also affect your eyes when you need to look at the computer for long time.
-To offer additional options for customizing the appearance, Apple introduce dark mode in macOS Mojave.
+This default display mode in Mac can also affect your eyes when you need to look at the computer for longer time in dark environment.
+To offer additional options for customizing the appearance, Apple introduced dark mode in macOS Mojave version.
 Now, you can easily switch between light or dark modes to change the appearance of your apps and work conveniently.
-In this article, we will explain how to use dark mode in Mac and the impact on some of the default apps.
+In this article, we will explain how to use dark mode in Mac and the impact of appearance on some of the default apps.

 Enable Dark Mode in Mac

 There are two ways to enable dark mode in macOS.
 One is from Control Center and other is from System Preferences section.
-Though there are no other customization options available, you can toggle dark mode for some of the default and third-party apps like Microsoft Word.
+Though there are no other customization options available, you can independently toggle dark mode for some of the default and third-party apps like Microsoft Word.
 Since the macOS interface is different from version 13 (Ventura), we will explain the process using both old and new macOS interfaces.

-- You will see list of icons and click on the “General” option.
+- You will see a list of icons and click on the “General” option.

 - Here you can change the appearance to light or dark mode similar to Windows computer.